-The Peer Review Process was initiated in 2012 by the United Nation's Environment Management Group (EMG).
-The Project aims to review the environmental sustainability profile and performance of UN agencies.
-Peer reviewing refers to one or more of the agencies reviewing the environmental performance of fellow agencies' facilities and internal operations.
-Some examples of reviewed agencies include WFP, UNRWA, UN Environment, IMF, UNIDO and WMO.
+The Peer Review Project was initiated in 2012 by the United Nation's Environment Management Group (EMG).
+The Project aims to review the environmental sustainability profile and performance of voluntary international organizations who are Members of the Group.
+Peer reviewing refers to one or more of the Group's Members reviewing the environmental performance of fellow Members' facilities and internal operations.